KristianLyng/varnishfoo/chapter-3.rst

 to be able to use ``varnishlog`` productively.

 Normally ``varnishlog`` will only parse new data.
-Since the shmlog contains up to 80MB of old data, it's some times useful to look at this data too.
+Since the shmlog contains up to 80MB of old data, it's sometimes useful to look at this data too.
 This can be achieved with the ``-d`` argument.

 You can also select if you want backend-traffic (``-b``), client-traffic